 The ETP Credit Facility allows for borrowings of up to \$3.75 billion and expires in November 2019.
-The indebtedness under the ETP Credit Facility is unsecured and not guaranteed by any of the Partnership's subsidiaries and has equal rights to holders of our current and future unsecured debt.
-As of June 30, 2015, the ETP Credit Facility had no outstanding borrowings.
+The indebtedness under the ETP Credit Facility is unsecured, is not guaranteed by any of the Partnership's subsidiaries and has equal rights to holders of our current and future unsecured debt.
+As of September 30, 2015, the ETP Credit Facility had \$665 million of outstanding borrowings.